 “Most of us do not understand everything but there is always at least one who understands something that others may not.
 That means there is gain of trade”

-“Engaging students into discussions, projects, presentations and teamwork on the economics theories and their commitment to practice, could be used to develop judgment and wisdom in applying their conceptual knowledge”
+“Engaging students in discussions, projects, presentations and teamwork on the economics theories and their commitment to practice, could be used to develop judgment and wisdom in applying their conceptual knowledge”

 Using initiatives to encourage students is suggested.
 It is also noted that enjoying economics should encourage students to study, the motivation for this comes primarily from the lecturers.

-“Statistics and econometrics are truly difficult disciplines, where motivation of students can help greatly.”
+“Statistics and econometrics are truly difficult disciplines, where the motivation of students can help greatly.”